Catholic Bible: Principles of translation

 Without diminishing the authority of the texts of the books of Scripture in the original languages, the Council of Trent declared the Vulgate the official translation of the Bible for the Latin Church, but did not forbid the making of translations directly from the original languages.
-Before the middle of the 20th century, Catholic translations were often made from that text rather than from the original languages.
-Thus Ronald Knox, the author of what has been called the Knox Bible, a formal equivalence mode bible, wrote: "When I talk about translating the Bible, I mean translating the Vulgate."
+Ronald Knox, the author of what has been called the Knox Bible, a formal equivalence mode bible, wrote: "When I talk about translating the Bible, I mean translating the Vulgate."
 Today, the version of the Bible that is used in official documents in Latin is the Nova Vulgata, a revision of the Vulgate.

 The original Bible text is, according to Catholics, "written by the inspired author himself and has more authority and greater weight than any, even the very best, translation whether ancient or modern".

 The principles expounded in Pope Pius XII's encyclical Divino afflante Spiritu regarding exegesis or interpretation, as in commentaries on the Bible, apply also to the preparation of a translation.
 These include the need for familiarity with the original languages and other cognate languages, the study of ancient codices and even papyrus fragments of the text and the application to them of textual criticism, "to insure that the sacred text be restored as perfectly as possible, be purified from the corruptions due to the carelessness of the copyists and be freed, as far as may be done, from glosses and omissions, from the interchange and repetition of words and from all other kinds of mistakes, which are wont to make their way gradually into writings handed down through many centuries".

+A Catholic Bible, therefore, contains a translation of scripture that valid Church authorities have found to be in conformity with Catholic teaching and have also approved for use by Catholics for personal prayer and study or, in some cases, also in liturgy.
+This approval is typically indicated by the presence of an imprimatur.
+However, in the interest of collaborating with other Christian traditions in joint translation projects, the Dicastery for Promoting Christian Unity states:

 Catholic English versions

 The following are English versions of the Bible that correspond to the description above and canon law:

-In addition to the above Catholic English Bibles, all of which have an imprimatur granted by a Catholic bishop, the Catholic Public Domain Version of 2009 and the 2013 translation from the Septuagint by Jesuit priest Nicholas King are marketed as Catholic Bibles.
-These versions have not been granted an imprimatur but do include the Catholic biblical canon of 73 books.
-Cambridge Bibles published the Cambridge Cornerstone Bible in September 2022, an Anglicized version of the English Standard Version Catholic Edition approved in 2017 by the Conference of Catholic Bishops of India.
+In 2013, The Message - Catholic / Ecumenical Edition was also published, with the deuterocanonical books translated by a Catholic scholar, William Griffin.

+Languages with a Catholic translation of the Bible

+Precise details of how many languages a full Catholic version of the Bible has been translated into that correspond to the description above and canon law are hard to establish but by 2025 the Global Bible Catalogue contained over 1200 entries in 191 languages for Bibles that included deuterocanonical books.

+Recent translations include a translation in both official written languages of Norway, Bokmål and Nynorsk, and Kibeembe in the Republic of Congo, both published in 2024.